hkpeterpeter/my-team-workflow/README.md

 ### Key ideas

 - Keep the master branch as a stable release branch
-- Each team member will have push/pull access to a shared repo
-- Create a feature branch (e.g. feature-XXX)
+- Each team member will create a new feature branch (e.g. feature-XXX)
-- Develop the feature on the branch "feature-XXX"
+- Develop the feature on the feature branch and commit
 - Sync with the master branch and resolve conflicts
 - Commit your changes and publish to the feature branch
 - Send a pull request to the master branch